 Tra Giang Nguyen, or “Jane,” is a professor in the Institute of Sport Science and Technology at the University of Sport Ho Chi Minh City, and team general manager for the Ice Hockey Association of Thailand.
 She seeks to develop sport projects, such as events and specialized courses, focused on physical education for people with disabilities and increasing female participation.

 Born in Ho Chi Minh City, Jane was a top youth table tennis player.
 After completing a bachelor’s degree in physical education, she moved to Thailand where she was exposed to sports management and psychology for the first time.
 Now, Jane is the first person in Vietnam teaching sports from a non-physical education perspective, including courses in sports management, marketing, economics, and tourism.
 Outside of the classroom, she organizes major sports conferences and events throughout the year for the student body.
 In 2017, Jane organized the International Conference on Sport Management, the first university sports conference ever held in Vietnam, with more than 200 professors representing 28 countries.
-She is currently working on a major project inspired by her time in Sport for Tomorrow, an initiative of the Japanese government.
-The project, “Walk and Run for Tomorrow” concludes in Ho Chi Minh City with a marathon and other racing events for students with and without disabilities.
+She also completed a major project inspired by her time in Sport for Tomorrow, an initiative of the Japanese government.
+The project, “Walk and Run for Tomorrow” concluded in Ho Chi Minh City with a marathon and other racing events for students with and without disabilities.